 We aim to create a tribe of folks who understand and trust the power of stories and how they can help us navigate through life.

-The Upstairs Community comes packaged as a weekly story delivered every Sunday.
+The Upstairs Community comes packaged as a story delivered twice a month, on Sunday.
 It is written by both us and you, our member.
 If you want, you can bring your contribution as long as it is in alignment with the essence of this community.
+You can read a story by Jim Antonopoulos, a well-known entrepreneur from Australia, or a narrative by David Parrish, an expert in the creative industries based in the UK, or an intimate narrative from Marta, a reader who accepted to be vulnerable and she a powerful story.

 Everything you should know about it can be explored on the official community page.
-From the manifest to clear promises, we covered all aspects.
+From the manifesto to a clear promise we put at the forefront of this tribe, we covered all aspects.

 After nine years of supporting creative souls in many forms, we are beyond happy to bring our skills to the table and create an online community.
 Our firm belief in offline connections and real-life conversations will probably not change much, but we consider the digital landscape can and should become more human-centered.